coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

-### 4. Describe how, and identify where in your code, you trained your model.
+### 4. Describe how you trained your model.

-The code for training the model is located in the eigth cell of the ipython notebook.

 To train the model I used 20 epochs with a batch size of 128, the [AdamOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer)(see paper [here](https://arxiv.org/pdf/1412.6980v8.pdf)) with a learning rate of 0.001.
+Using only CPU, the training phase is quite slow, that's why I used only 20 epochs.

 ### 5. Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 0.999
+* training set accuracy of 0.975
 * validation set accuracy of  0.985
-* test set accuracy of 0.967
+* test set accuracy of 0.972

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 #### First attempt: validation accuracy 91.5 %
+Initially I started with the [LeNet architecture](http://yann.lecun.com/exdb/lenet/), a convolutional network designed for handwritten and machine-printed character recognition.

-Initially I started with the LeNet architecture and with the following preprocess pipeline:
+I used the the following preprocess pipeline:
 * Convert in YUV, keep the Y
 * Adjust the exposure
 * Normalization

 Parameters:
 * EPOCHS = 10
 * BATCH_SIZE = 128